 - Greenberg and Rosenberg for example both promoted US American art, specifically Abstract expressionism as the new influential art movement within Western art after WWII but make almost no mention of the female artists working in that tradition such as Elaine de Kooning, Lee Krasner or Perle Fine.

 - In this context, the idea of counter-reading is borrowed from literary theory.
 It is not a refusal of art history nor does it want to suggest that what we know is wrong.
-But by “supplementing” it with stories that often take the back seat, we expand the frame and challenge the familiarity of this narrative and call it claims to universality in to question all at once.
+But by “supplementing” what we know with stories that are often sidelined, we expand the frame and challenge the familiarity of this narrative and call its claims to universality in to question all at once.